GSA/srt-fbo-scraper/README.md

 Here's what happens every time the job is triggered:
-    1. Download the pseudo-xml from the FBO FTP every day
+ 1. Download the pseudo-xml from the FBO FTP
  2. Convert that pseudo-xml to JSON
  3. Extract solictations from the Information Communications Technology (ICT) categories
-    4. Srape each ICT soliticiatons documents from their official FBO urls
+ 4. Srape each ICT soliticiaton's documents from their official FBO urls
  5. Extract the text from each of those documents using [textract](https://github.com/deanmalmgren/textract)
-    6. Feed the text of each document into a binary classifier to predict whether or not the document is 508 compliant tThe classifier was built and binarized using [sklearn](https://github.com/scikit-learn/scikit-learn) based on approximately 1,000 hand-labeled solicitations)
+ 6. Feed the text of each document into a binary classifier to predict whether or not the document is 508 compliant (the classifier was built and binarized using [sklearn](https://github.com/scikit-learn/scikit-learn) based on approximately 1,000 hand-labeled solicitations)
  7. Insert data into a postgreSQL database
  8. Retrain the classifer if there is a sufficient number of human-validated predictions in the database (validation will occur via the UI)

 ## Getting Started
-This application is built courtesty of the [multi-buildpack](https://github.com/cloudfoundry-attic/multi-buildpack) using the [python-buildpack](https://github.com/cloudfoundry/python-buildpack), [apt-buildpack](https://github.com/cloudfoundry/apt-buildpack), and [binary buildpacks](https://github.com/cloudfoundry/binary-buildpack).
+This application is made possible thanks to the [multi-buildpack](https://github.com/cloudfoundry-attic/multi-buildpack), which bundles the [python-buildpack](https://github.com/cloudfoundry/python-buildpack), [apt-buildpack](https://github.com/cloudfoundry/apt-buildpack), and [binary buildpack](https://github.com/cloudfoundry/binary-buildpack).
 The binary buildpack executes supercronic on the crontab file while the apt-buildback handles all of textract's external dependencies, which can be found in `apt.yml`.
 The crontab file specifies a single cron job, which is to execute `fbo.py`.

 >Note: By default, supercronic logs all output to stderr, so we redirect that to stdout for cf logging purposes in the cf manifest command.

 ### Prerequisites
-This application requires a [cloud.gov account](https://cloud.gov/docs/getting-started/accounts/) as it's not yet configured to run locally.
-We'll be working on that as well as within an CI environment.
+This application requires a [cloud.gov account](https://cloud.gov/docs/getting-started/accounts/), although you could tweak it to run locally, so long as you're just interested in seeing the script run on a single daily file.

 ## Running the tests

-At present, only about half of the codebase is covered.
-To run that tests that we do have, run:
+To run the tests:

 `$ python -W ignore -m unittest test.py`

-### And coding style tests

-Coming soon! (hopefully PEP8 Speaks)
+Several warnings and exceptions will print out.
+Those are by design as they're being mocked in the tests.

 ## Deployment